Makri-Panagoula/KNN-Clustering-on-MNIST/README.md

 In the end, we calclulate the Silhouette Score, which is a measure of how similar an object is to its cluster compared to other clusters.
 It provides a way to assess the quality of clustering.
 We calculate the average silhouette score for each cluster, as well as for the entire dataset.
-The result is a low total silhouette score, which suggests that using these methods the objects are not well matched to the clusters, therefore the metrics are either not good enough for our dataset or there is big existence of outliers.
+We notice that the cluster silhouettes have a small fluctuation which is exactly what we were expecting since the number of clusters we chose (10) is the ideal for the dataset (digits).The result is a low total silhouette score, which suggests that using these methods the objects are not well matched to the clusters, therefore the metrics are either not good enough for our dataset or there is big existence of outliers.